What is SSL |

 4. Set Up Your Server: Make sure your server is set up properly to compel HTTPS connections and utilize the SSL certificate.

-Make sure your SSL setup is configured appropriately and test it for vulnerabilities using tools such as SSL Labs.
+5. Verify the SSL configuration you have made: Make sure your SSL setup is configured appropriately and test it for vulnerabilities using tools such as SSL Labs.

 0 Comments